Jejugo/project-allpoints/README.md

 Points of improvement:
 * Could have standardized the "API data" instead of creating a new array every filter apply
 * Could have created more objects instead of single variables.
-This way the application has MANY variables being passed through props.
+This way the application has many variables being passed through props.
 * When Filtering Conveniences, it only shows the result if the hotel offers exactly what the customer ordered.
 It should be improved to filter properly by filtering what he/she ordered but also showing other options.
 * Filtered by Country.
 Could have created a filter by cities as well.
 * Remove check symbol without having to click "Limpar"

+* Thank you for this amazing challenge!